 Advanced features of Atlas VPN

-Atlas VPN has two interesting advanced features that are available to anyone using one of the paid subscriptions.
+Atlas VPN paid subscribers have access to two interesting advanced features.
 They are: Tracker Blocker, and Data Breach Monitor.

 You can reach both of these advanced features from the Atlas VPN Assistant menu:

-Tracker Blocker – This is a defensive tool, which blocks ads, malicious websites, and trackers from getting access to your systems.
-Note that Tracker Blocker only works if you are browsing through an Atlas VPN server.
-Anything connecting directly to the internet is unprotected by Tracker Blocker.
+Tracker Blocker – Blocks ads, malicious websites, and trackers from getting access to your systems.
+Tracker Blocker protects traffic going through an Atlas VPN server.
+Anything connecting directly to the internet is unprotected.

 Note: NordVPN recently rolled out Threat Protection, which does everything that Tracker blocker does, and more.
 This includes its ability to protect everything on your system, whether you are connected through a NordVPN server or not.